 If you notice your toddler tugging at their diaper or trying to reach into his diaper to itch his butt, he probably needs a diaper change.

-With growing children, you never know what to expect and you cannot be completely prepared.
-No two babies are alike so you have to patiently figure out what works for your child and continue to implement it.
+With growing children, you never know what to expect, and you cannot be completely prepared.
+No two babies are alike, so you have to figure out what works for your child patiently and continue implementing it.

 Nobody said bringing up a toddler was going to be easy!